sylefeb/Silice/learn-silice/Documentation.md

 # Execution flow and cycle utilization rules

-Upon compilation, Silice breaks down the code into a finite state machine (FSM).
-Each state corresponds to a circuit that updates the variables within a single cycle, and selects the next state.
+Upon compilation, Silice breaks down the code into finite state machines (FSM) .
+Each FSM state corresponds to a circuit that updates the variables within a single cycle, and selects the next state.
 We next call these circuits *combinational chains*.

 Silice attempts to form the longest combinational chains, or equivalently